 Optmyzr recommends Ad Groups which have a Quality Score of less than 6 and are accruing a relatively high cost (>0) to be optimized.
 In the table, the ad groups are arranged in descending order of cost.

-Yes, you can download the campaign level Quality Score as CSV file.
-Or, you can just view it in the Quality Score Tracker.
+Yes, you can also download the campaign level Quality Score as CSV file on the upper right side of the tool.

-The overall account Quality Score is not a straight average of the three QS components - Expected Clickthrough Rate (CTR), Ad Relevance and Landing Page Experience.
+The overall account Quality Score is not an exact average of the three QS components - Expected Clickthrough Rate (CTR), Ad Relevance and Landing Page Experience.
 The exact weight of each component is unknown, but Brad Geddes wrote an article that estimates the exact weights.
 While the formula is not 100% accurate, the formula gives a very good approximation.
-Also, each of the QS components is an indication of which element needs to be optimized to improve QS.
+Each of the QS components is an indication of which element needs to be optimized to improve QS.

 The Quality Score at the keyword level is retrieved directly from your AdWords account.
 The QS at other levels (account, campaign, and ad group) are calculated by Optmyzr using a weighted average based on the number of impressions from Google Search on all devices.